 One of my favorite things is coming up with different bath blends that will enhance my bathing experience whether it be for relaxation or to ease my body when it’s not feeling well.
 After I started up my new exercise routine this year, I came down with a nasty cold and was looking for a blend that would help clear mucus, comfort aching muscles, and allow me to relax.
 Did you know that catching a cold after exercise is actually a thing?
 If this has happened to you, then this warming bath blend is just what you need.

 I got to experimenting and this is what I came up with; a warming, mucus cutting winter bath blend that allows for quick recovery and relief.

 Here’s what you’re going to need to make this recipe:

-• 2 cups epsom salts – great for reliving aches and pains
+• 2 cups Epsom salts – great for relieving aches and pains

 • 1-2 tsp sweet almond oil or the oil of your choice (i.e. coconut, jojoba, avocado, grape seed, etc!)